Get to know the education system in India in great detail as we explore the history, current state, and future of education in India.

 The six aims of education for students of the Gurukul were:

 - The acquisition of supreme knowledge: The ultimate purpose of the Gurukul education system was to understand Brahma (God) and the world beyond sensorial pleasures to attain immortality.

 - Development of character: Through study of the Vedas (ancient texts), the student developed will-power, a requirement for a good character, which subsequently allowed them to create a more favourable attitude and positive outlook towards life.

 - All-rounded development: Learning to withdraw the senses inwards and practice introversion was considered as the ideal method for complete living.
 This allowed students to become aware of the inner workings of the mind and their responses and reactions while performing various duties in the Gurukul.

-- Social virtues: By training body, mind and heart, the student was inspired to only speak truth and refrain from deceit and falsehood.
+- Social virtues: By training body, mind and heart, the student was inspired to only speak truth and refrain from deceit.
 This was considered to be the highest human virtue.
 They were also encouraged to believe in giving to charities which made them socially efficient.